origo-map/origo-documentation/content/controls.md

 Option | Description
 ---|---
+`leftFooterText` | a small left-aligned text on the bottom left.
+Optional.
+`showCreated` | shows the current date as a small right-aligned text on the bottom right.
+Optional.
+Default is false.
+`createdPrefix` | text displayed before the current date on the bottom right.
+Requires `showCreated: true`.
+Optional.
 `logo` | a object for configure placing the logo on the printed map.
 Optional.
 `cls` | a css class for styling e.g. the placing of the image.
 Optional, defaults to "padding-bottom-small".
 `src` | the path to logo image relative to the maps base url.
 Optional, defaults to "css/png/logo_print.png".